RUC-MSc-CS-CIT-2024/portfolio_subproject_1/README.md

 ### Score
 *An overview of the scores for a specific media.*

+- Source
+	- *The source of the score value, e.g. Metacritic, IMDB, Rotten Tomatoes, etc.*

-- Metacritic Score
+- Value
 	- *The average score from this source.*

-- IMDB Score
-	- *The average score from this source.*

-- Rotten Tomatoes Score
-	- *The average score from this source.*

-- Average User Score
+- At
-	- *The average score of all the users in the system.*
+	- *The time of when the score was collected.*

 ### Crew Member
-*The people working on a media.*
+*The person working on a media.*

-- Job
-	- *The job title.*

-- Category
+- Role
-	- *The profession of the people working on the media.*
+	- *The title of the job/role which the person performed on the movie.
+E.g. crew member was an actor but their role was the 'Lead' of the movie*

+#### Cast Member
+*An actor on performing in a media.*

 - Character
-	- *The name of the role the actor played.*
+	- *The name of the character the actor played.*

 ### Person
 *A person that has been involved with the making of a type of media.*

-- First Name
-	- *The first name of the person.*

-- Last Name
+- Name
-	- *The last name of the person.*
+	- *Full name of the person.
+Consists of '{First names} {middle names} {last name}'*

 - Birth Date
 	- *The date of birth.*